Cette page n'est pas disponible en Français.

 The Geographic Barrier

-Tribes tucked away in the mountains of Nepal are not visited often by missionaries.
+Tribes tucked away in the Himalayas are not visited often by missionaries.
 The effect of this barrier is greatly lessened as they repeatedly listen to cassettes that have been left with them.

 The Language Barrier